confidential-computing/governance/tee attributes.md

 TEE's may have other properties:
 * _Code confidentiality_ - software codes executed inside the bounds of the TEE cannot be determined by an actor operating outside the TCB.
 * _Programmability_ - the extent to which the software codes operated upon inside the bounds of the TEE can be provided by an identified actor.
-* _Attestability_ - the mechanism for demonstrating the contents of a TEE is infact secured by a TEE.
+* _Attestability_ - the mechanism for demonstrating the contents of a TEE is in fact secured by a TEE.
 * _Unspoofability (un-clonable) / non-repudiability)_ - when using cryptographic authentication mechanisms in such a manner as it difficult to deny the origin of an assertion (often in referring to identity tied to a transaction).
 * _Authenticated launch_ - (aka secure boot) a mechanism for determining that an approved TCB via cryptographic signature is established.
 As opposed to “measured” launch which just establishes which elements compose the TCB without determination of its origin or acceptability.
 * _Recoverability_ - if an error in the TCB of the TEE is discovered the ability for the error to be mitigated.
 Full recoverability allows for the attestation of the recovered TCB.